 INSEAD Essay Questions & Tips

-If you are applying to INSEAD and have begun work on the INSEAD essay questions, you’ve likely discovered that there are A LOT of them and each one allows for a fairly robust word count.
+If you’re applying to INSEAD, you’ve likely discovered the essay questions are numerous.
+Each one also allows for a robust word count.
 Be sure to plan for the time commitment involved in applying to this program!
-There are also video interview questions to complete once you hit submit, so keep that in mind.
+You’ll also face video interview questions after hitting submit.
+Plan for this.

 INSEAD Essay Questions